After a break up, it’s become a pattern of mine to think of their mums.

 It’s almost like I must make sure they are comfy and warm when I won’t be there or maybe its because I feel guilty I dumped them….

 Either way, today was rather a special day.
 It was the first day I finished all my assignments and I was free for the holidays.

 For the past two months everyday was about finishing an assignment, making mental list after mental list, accounting for every hour, setting deadlines, box-tick box-tick box-tick.
 And none of it was the least bit satisfying as when you checked one thing off another would be next and then another.

 However I did find that once I started the work and got into the swing of it, it became a habit.
 I didn’t have to give myself a pep talk or do anything nice in the mornings as an incentive.
 I just did it without thinking.
 However the nights became longer the more the working habit started to stick.
 And so 1am bedtime became 3am and one night even 6am.

 This new night-time routine made it harder to get out of bed before 11, as my body just wouldn’t let me.
-I found all my free time or time spent at work would be stressing and making more lists of what to do when I wasn’t asleep or at work.
+I found all my free time or time spent at work would be stressing and making more lists about what to do when I wasn’t asleep.

-My healthy eating also went out the window as if you don’t snack on some sugar at 10/11pm you couldn’t fight the tiredness that comes.
+My healthy eating also went out the window as if you don’t snack on some sugar at 10/11pm you can’t fight the tiredness that comes.

 So I woke up today and tried to rehabilitate myself back into myself, if that makes any sense.
 I noticed that having so much clean space in my head felt kind of abrupt and a little too quiet, but I knew this wasn’t forever and everyday I will feel a little bit better.